Martin Butler is an interdisciplinary artist, and stage director.

 Last year he premiered “Speculum Maius: Liber 1″ at Bonn Oper/ Bonn Kunst Museum, supported by Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media within the program NEUSTART KULTUR and” Necromancy for Beginners” with the TACETi Ensemble supported by the Goethe International co-production fund at the Bangkok Art and Culture Centre, Thailand.

-Currently he is working together with Ensemble Société Lunaire on the “Die Wilde Jagd” which will premiere early February at the Theatre im Delphi Berlin with the support of the Berlin Senate, the GVL und Deutscher Musikrat – Ensembleförderung.
+He is a working together with Ensemble Société Lunaire with whom they premiered in February 2023 “Die Wilde Jagd” at the Theatre im Delphi Berlin with the support of the Berlin Senate, the GVL und Deutscher Musikrat – Ensembleförderung.